 - During the quarantine, animals returning from the event in Michigan may be comingled with the non-event animals on the premises but comingling is at the owner’s risk

-Cattle and goats purchased at a show or sale in Michigan's MAA or MAA zones that does not meet Wisconsin's TB testing import requirements must meet the regular import requirements by species.
+Cattle and goats purchased at a show or sale in Michigan's modified accredited zone that does not require all the Michigan cattle/goats to meet Wisconsin's TB testing import requirements must meet the regular import requirements by species.